Skip to content

 Changing the Default SSH Port

 By default, SSH connections use port 22.
-Many hackers automatically scan this port in an attempt to breach the server.
-If you change the port to another one (for example, 2222), it will make your server less noticeable and harder to attack.
+Many hackers automatically scan this port in an attempt to compromise a server.
+Changing the port to a different one (for example, 2222) makes your server less noticeable and harder to target.

-Here is a step‑by‑step guide to do it safely.
+Here is a step-by-step guide on how to do this safely.

-Before using a new port, check that it isn’t already in use by another application.
-For example, if you want to use port 2222, run:
+Before using a new port, verify that it is not already in use by another application.
+For example, if you want to use port 2222, run the following command:

 ss -tnlp | grep '2222'

-If the command outputs nothing, the port is free and can be used.
+If the command returns no output — the port is free, and you can use it.

 2. Change SSH settings